eiwear/eiwear.github.io/about.md

 ---
-layout: default
+layout: about
 title: About Us
 permalink: /about/
-header: E iWear is owned and operated by Ernst and Michael.
+lead: E iWear is owned and operated by Ernst and Michael.
 We opened our doors in 2002 with a small store front in San Francisco.
 image: /images/aboutus_photo.png
 ---